uci-ml-repo/uci-ml-repo.github.io/_pages/hackathon22.md

 This hackathon will last for twelve days.
 In that time, students will work individually, or in teams up to four people in size, to use or develop machine learning approaches to build features for the UCI ML Repository, which contains hundreds of datasets used in machine learning research.

  Correspondence and announcements throughout the duration of the event will happen primarily through [Slack](http://uciml-hackathon.slack.com).
 We will provide additional contact information there, if necessary.
 We will be arranging check-ins, meetings with UCI ML Repository team members, and office hours, should anyone need guidance or assistance.
 There will be prizes offered to those groups that submit particularly useful or creative deliverables.
+If their submissions get incorporated into the repository website, award winners will also be credited as contributors to the UCI ML Repository .
 We encourage students with any academic background or interest to participate!

 <!--
 Submission and Evaluation Criteria: [Click here](/events/hackathon21/submission).